Statement: Green Waste Facility Relocation

 Update (15/09/2022): The ACT Planning Authority rejected the Development Application to develop a green waste site off Stockdill Drive on 11 September.

 Original Statement (19/07/2022): The Ginninderry Joint Venture (GJV) supports the ACT Government’s decision to relocate the existing green waste facility on Parkwood Road to Government-owned land on Stockdill Drive, Belconnen.

-Located within the West Belconnen Resource Management Centre (WBRMC) boundary, the ACT Government initially planned to close the existing facility at the end of 2020 to allow GJV to commence adaptive re-use of the land.
-Whilst ultimately subject to a separate planning approval process, initial thinking for regeneration of the WBRMC include, but is not limited to:
+Located within the West Belconnen Resource Management Centre (WBRMC) boundary, the ACT Government initially planned to close the existing facility at the end of 2020 to allow GJV to commence adaptive reuse of the land.
+Whilst ultimately subject to a separate planning approval process, initial thinking for regeneration of the WBRMC includes, but is not limited to:

 - Walking and cycleways.

 - A mountain bike precinct.

 - An urban farm and community garden.